MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-activities.md

 Once defining your activities, you can either explore the **Timeline Control** section in order to learn how to view information on these activities for each of your customers.
 Viewing this information can be done on:

 1. A Customer Engagement app via the Customer Card add-in.
 Visit the **Customer Card Add-in** section to learn how to set up the customer card.
 2. The Power BI dashboard.
-Visit the **Power BI** section to learn how to set set up the dashboard.
+Visit the **Connectors** section to learn how to set set up the dashboard.